Kunz languages for numerical semigroups are context sensitive: Kunz languages

 \section{Kunz languages}

-Along this section, we aim to prove that \(q\)-Kunz languages are regular if \(q<3\) and they are not when \(q\ge 3\).
-Moreover, we will observe that for \(q\ge 3\) the language \(K_q\) is context sensitive.
+Along this section, we aim to prove that \(q\)-Kunz languages are regular if \(q<3\) (Proposition~\ref{prop:k0k1k2regular}). and they are not when \(q\ge 3\) (Proposition~\ref{prop:3_not_regular}).
+In addition, we prove that for \(q\ge 5\) the language \(K_q\) is not context-free (Proposition~\ref{prop:K5_not_context-free}).
+Moreover, we will observe that for \(q\ge 3\) the language \(K_q\) is context sensitive (Proposition~\ref{prop:K3-context-sensitive}).
+Also, we leave two open problems: Problem~\ref{problem:is_K3_context-free}, asking whether \(K_3\) or \(K_4\) are context-free, and Problem~\ref{prob:give-classes-of-languages}, asking for the consideration of classes of languages between context-free and context-sensitive and their correspondence with classes of semigroups of distinct depths.

-This suggests that problems in numerical semigroups of depth up to \(2\) should be more accessible than the same problems for numerical semigroups of higher depth.
-This seems to be the case.
-Problems such as counting numerical semigroups or whether Wilf's conjecture holds for numerical semigroups of depth up to \(2\) are solved for a long time.
+Our results suggest that problems in numerical semigroups of depth up to \(2\) should be more accessible than the same problems for numerical semigroups of higher depth.
+This seems to be the case, as we illustrate next by means of examples related to counting numerical semigroups and to Wilf's conjecture.

+For example, Zhao~\cite{Zhao2010SF-Constructing} proved that the number of numerical semigroups \(S\) with genus \(g\) and depth up to \(2\) is the Fibonacci number \(F_{g+1}\) (where the Fibonacci sequence is considered starting in \(0\)).
+That the number of numerical semigroups \(S\) with genus \(g\) and depth up to \(3\) behaves asymptotically like the Fibonacci sequence was later proved by Zhai~\cite{Zhai2012SF-Fibonacci}, and the proof is quite more involving.
+See an article by Kaplan~\cite{Kaplan2017AMM-Counting} for a survey on the theme, with particular emphasis on the above-mentioned results.
+As another example, we refer to the fact that it is known that Wilf's conjecture holds for numerical semigroups of depth up to \(2\) since 2012 (the result was obtained by Kaplan~\cite{Kaplan2012JPAA-Counting}), but only six years later has been obtained the analogous result for numerical semigroups of depth up to \(3\), a result due to Eliahou~\cite{Eliahou2018JEMS-Wilfs}.

 It is reasonable to expect a growth in the difficulty of problems in classes of numerical semigroups as the depth grows.
-Still, our results do not provide a distinction between the languages \(K_q\) as long as \(q\ge 3\).
-To support our expectation, we refer to the fact that it is known that Wilf's conjecture holds for numerical semigroups of depth \(3\), but the proof is considerably more involving than the one for numerical semigroups of depth \(2\).
+Still, our results do not provide a distinction in complexity between the languages \(K_q\) as long as \(q\ge 3\).
+To support our expectation, we refer to the fact that it is known that Wilf's conjecture holds for numerical semigroups of depth \(3\), but the proof is considerably more involved than the one for numerical semigroups of depth \(2\).
 It is still unknown whether Wilf's conjecture holds for numerical semigroups of depth \(4\).

-As our results do not distinguish between certain languages (thus between the corresponding classes of numerical semigroups), having them suggests considering intermediate classes of languages and their correspondence with classes of semigroups of distinct depths as a future research topic.
+As our results do not distinguish between certain languages (thus between the corresponding classes of numerical semigroups), it is natural to consider intermediate classes of languages between context-free and context-sensitive and their correspondence with classes of semigroups of distinct depths as a future research topic.